fpozzobon/webstomp-obs/README.md

 This is a fork of the original [webstomp-client] (https://github.com/JSteunou/webstomp-client) (which is a fork of the original [stomp-websocket](https://github.com/jmesnil/stomp-websocket)) re-written to use rxjs Observables.
 All credits goes to the original authors: Jérôme Steunou & Jeff Mesnil & Jeff Lindsay.

+## Additional functionalities

+#### Shared websocket connection :

+When you connect a client instance via `connect`, all subscribers to the same Observable will use the same connection.

+#### Automatic reconnection :

+As described in options, it is possible to setup an automatic reconnection.
+When the connection will be available, a new connectedClient will be given back to all the subscribers of that source.

+#### Automatic disconnection :

+When the last subscriber to `connect` unsubscribe, the connection is automatically closed.
+Note : the connection is automatically restarted on first subscribe

+#### Automatic resubscribe to queue / topic after reconnection :

+As we use the observable, it is easy to resubscribe automatically to the queue / topic that were already subscribed to (see tasks example) when the reconnection happens.

 ## Browsers support

 Only ES5 compatible modern browsers are supported.
 If you need a websocket polyfill you can use [sockjs](http://sockjs.org)